The service in Darien, launched on Oct. 1, 2017, is held at Darien Library at 9:00 a.m. and 10:30 a.m. (identical

 As part of The Beacon Project that began in 2016, the Trinity Council and staff established criteria to determine if and when a new service would be ready to launch in a particular town.
 In the ensuing months, numerous Trinity congregants who live east of Greenwich, particularly in Darien and surrounding towns, independently expressed their desire and commitment to be part of starting a service in their local area.
 The Council and staff carefully researched options coming forward and spent significant time in prayerful discernment before making a decision.

 What is Drew's role?

-Drew Williams will continue to lead and envision the whole of Trinity Church (Greenwich and Darien locations).
+As Senior Pastor, Drew Williams leads and envisions the whole of Trinity Church (Greenwich and Darien locations).
 Drew speaks at both locations, preaching at least as often in Greenwich as he did prior to the launch of the Darien service (i.e. adding Darien to his preaching schedule, rather than splitting time evenly between the two or concentrating on the new location).

 What is Ben's role?

 Under the overall leadership of Drew Williams, Ben Valentine serves as the primary pastor in Darien.
-This includes: shepherding and caring for the members of the Darien congregation, consistent preaching and teaching in Darien, building Christian community in the town, and promoting and maintaining Trinity’s values at this new location.
+This includes: shepherding and caring for the members of the Darien congregation, consistent preaching and teaching in Darien, building Christian community in the town, and promoting and maintaining Trinity’s values at this location.

 In addition to Ben Valentine, Katie Evans (Connections Pastor) also serves in Darien on Sundays.
 The majority of our other pastoral staff are primarily based in Greenwich.

-Are Ben, Katie, and their families "leaving" Greenwich?
+Did Ben, Katie, and their families "leave" Greenwich?

 No. Trinity remains one church — highly connected in numerous ways throughout the week.
 While they worship in a different town on Sunday morning, both Ben and Katie retain churchwide responsibilities and, as such, still spend a meaningful portion of their time in Greenwich during the week.

 What else takes place in Darien?